Get Better Quotes 35+

 Corporate Officers, with one additional owner or less, and no employees are excluded from state mandatory coverage.
 They may elect coverage if they choose.
 If more than two Officers, all Officers must be included in coverage.
 Officers of companies with employees are automatically included for coverage, but may elect to exclude themselves when eligible.

-Corporate officers who are not excluded from coverage must utilize a minimum payroll of $37,700 in order to calculate the cost of workers' comp insurance.
+Corporate officers who are not excluded from coverage must also utilize a minimum payroll of $45,500 in order to calculate the cost of workers' comp insurance.
 Corporate Officers in the state of New York have several exclusions depending upon industry and how the business is structured.
-It is best to check with an agent or the New York Compensation Insurance Rating Board.
+It is best to consult with a licensed agent or the New York Compensation Insurance Rating Board for more details.

-All business owners in the construction industry in NYS must use a special payroll limitation of $75,436.40.
+All business owners in the construction industry in NY must use a special payroll limitation of $89,343.80.
+This includes officers, partners and sole-proprietors.

 The state of New York provides a free online tool for verifying workers' compensation insurance coverage.
 Anyone can search by business name or FEIN.
 The results will only show the business name and policy number for employers who have coverage in the state being searched.
 The information is managed by the NY Workers' Compensation Board.